Back

 Disadvantages

 Still not native-free.
-Codebase is not entirely reusable — you still have to do native adjustments and use native languages for complex features.
+A codebase is not entirely reusable — you still have to make native adjustments and use native languages for complex features.

 Harder QA.
 You have to make sure that your app works well on all platforms, which is why testing takes more time.